-I like to use git for my plugins, and deploying them to WordPress.org’s svn from git .
+I like to use git for my plugins and deploy them to WordPress.org’s svn from git.
 I’m using scribu’s scripts and I did small modifications on it – https://github.com/mustafauysal/deploy-from-git

 1) Directory Structure